Idaho STEM EcosySTEM

-Focused on three areas during out meeting: how to join; how to engage with the other working groups; and how to highlight partners.
+Focused on three areas during our meeting: how to join; how to engage with the other working groups; and how to highlight partners.

 - Career Pathways and Exposure, Lead Contact: Finia Dinh and Nick Crabbs.

 The goal for this group is to further develop clear STEM career pathways for Idaho’s youth and to expose them to those pathways.

-- Educator Preparation, Training, and Support, Co-Lead Contacts: Justin Touchstone & Kaitlin Maguire
+- Educator Preparation, Training, and Support, Co-Lead Contacts: Justin Touchstone & Dr. Kaitlin Maguire

 The goal of this group is to find new and better ways to prepare and support PreK-20 educators in STEM education.
 We are a diverse group, with individuals from formal and informal learning, school administration, higher education, after school programs and out-of-school organizations, curriculum developers, state agencies, and industry.